 - 1 1/4 cup gruyere cheese ,finely grated (Preferably organic and grass-fed.)

 Pour mixture into pie pan.
+Sprinkle with the remaining 1/2 cup of cheese.
 Place pan on cookie sheet before putting in oven.

 Serving size: 1/8th pie